pzerger/supplemental/CISSP/iam.md

 - **Kerberos** - Authentication protocol using secret-key cryptography and a trusted third party - the key distribution center.
 Provides single sign-on.

 - **Biometric Systems** - Uses biological traits like fingerprints or retina scans to identify individuals.
-Avoid issues like lost passwords.
+Avoids issues like lost passwords.

 - **One-Time Password** - Password only valid for a single session or transaction.
 Protects against replay attacks.